-I would not usually tell you these things because I live in fear of being judged.
+I would not usually tell you these things because I live in subconscious fear of being judged.
 But in the past few weeks I have had some experiences that have made me think more deeply about the connection between my fear of being judged and the way I see the world.

 After ruminating on the matter, I asked my husband what he thought.
-He immediately understood that this man was concerned because he had been seen in public with a woman other than his wife.
+He thought that this man was concerned because he had been seen in public with a woman other than his wife.
 Of course, I didn’t notice this and would have thought nothing of it because there are a number of explanations for such a thing.
 But he must have been worried that I would question his integrity.
 So worried, in fact, that he wanted to set the record straight.
-I considered that his fear of my judgment might be a reflection of the way he would view such a situation.
+I considered that his fear of my judgment was a reflection of the way he would view such a situation.

 It puts a whole new spin on the commandment:

 For with what judgment ye judge, ye shall be judged;